aws-samples/amazon-transcribe-live-call-analytics/README.md

     15. `Content Redaction Type for Transcription` - Type of content redaction from Amazon Transcribe transcription output
     16. `Transcription PII Redaction Entity Types` - Select the PII entity types you want to identify or redact.
 Remove the values that you don't want to redact from the default. *DO NOT ADD CUSTOM VALUES HERE*.
     17. `Transcription Custom Vocabulary Name` - The name of the vocabulary to use when processing the transcription job.
 Leave blank if no custom vocabulary to be used.
 If yes, the custom vocabulary must pre-exist in your account.
+    18. `Transcription Custom Language Model Name` - The name of the custom language model to use when processing the transcription job.
+Leave blank if no custom language model is to be used.
+If yes, the custom language model must pre-exist in your account.
-    18. `Enable Sentiment Analysis using Amazon Comprehend` - Enable sentiment analysis using Amazon Comprehend
+    19. `Enable Sentiment Analysis using Amazon Comprehend` - Enable sentiment analysis using Amazon Comprehend
-    19. `Lambda Hook Function ARN for Custom Transcript Segment Processing (existing)` - If present, the specified Lambda function is invoked by the LCA Call Event Processor Lambda function for each transcript segment.
+    20. `Lambda Hook Function ARN for Custom Transcript Segment Processing (existing)` - If present, the specified Lambda function is invoked by the LCA Call Event Processor Lambda function for each transcript segment.
 See [TranscriptLambdaHookFunction.md](./lca-ai-stack/TranscriptLambdaHookFunction.md).
-    20. `Lambda Hook Function Mode Non-Partial only` - Specifies if Transcript Lambda Hook Function (if specified) is invoked for Non-Partial transcript segments only (true), or for both Partial and Non-Partial transcript segments (false).
+    21. `Lambda Hook Function Mode Non-Partial only` - Specifies if Transcript Lambda Hook Function (if specified) is invoked for Non-Partial transcript segments only (true), or for both Partial and Non-Partial transcript segments (false).
-    21. `Demo Asterisk Download URL` - (Optional) URL used to download the Asterisk PBX software
+    22. `Demo Asterisk Download URL` - (Optional) URL used to download the Asterisk PBX software
-    22. `Demo Asterisk Agent Audio URL` - (Optional) URL for audio (agent.wav) file download for demo Asterisk server.
+    23. `Demo Asterisk Agent Audio URL` - (Optional) URL for audio (agent.wav) file download for demo Asterisk server.
 Audio file is automatically played when an agent is not connected with a softphone
-    23. `CloudFront Price Class` - The CloudFront price class.
+    24. `CloudFront Price Class` - The CloudFront price class.
 See the [CloudFront Pricing](https://aws.amazon.com/cloudfront/pricing/) for a description of each price class.
-    24. `CloudFront Allowed Geographies` - (Optional) Comma separated list of two letter country codes (uppercase ISO 3166-1) that are allowed to access the web user interface via CloudFront.
+    25. `CloudFront Allowed Geographies` - (Optional) Comma separated list of two letter country codes (uppercase ISO 3166-1) that are allowed to access the web user interface via CloudFront.
 For example: US,CA. Leave empty if you do not want geo restrictions to be applied.
 For details, see: [Restricting the Geographic Distribution of your Content](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/georestrictions.html).
-    25. `Record Expiration In Days` - The length of time, in days, that LCA will retain call records.
+    26. `Record Expiration In Days` - The length of time, in days, that LCA will retain call records.
 Records and transcripts that are older than this number of days are permanently deleted.
 5. After reviewing, check the blue box for creating IAM resources.
 6. Choose **Create stack**.
 This will take ~15 minutes to complete.
 7. Once the CloudFormation deployment is complete,